josephopio11/joseph_new_site3/_posts_old/draft_the-imposter-syndrome-in-tech-education-overcoming-self-doubt.md

 ---
 title: "The Imposter Syndrome in Tech Education: Overcoming Self-Doubt"
-excerpt: "A deep dive into imposter syndrome in tech education, exploring its causes, impact, and practical strategies for overcoming self-doubt in students and teachers."
+subtitle: "A deep dive into imposter syndrome in tech education, exploring its causes, impact, and practical strategies for overcoming self-doubt in students and teachers."
 keywords:
   [
     "imposter syndrome",